sgross-emlix/angerona.nvim/README.md

 `:RedmineReadTicket [TICKET_ID]`

-Prompt will be shown if no `TICKET_ID` was specified.
+If no `TICKET_ID` was specified it will be extracted from git branch name and a prompt will be shown if this also fails.

 A new buffer will be shown with issue subject on the first line and the description after a black line.